Building International Trust Through Active-State Transparency

 The Global Digital Transparency Alliance coordinates international regulatory policy to advance the Open Privacy Network—a standards-based infrastructure for active-state signalling, human consent protocol, and universal transparency privacy controls.

-Founding from the Canadian Digital Transparency Lab the, GDTA serves as an international accelerator for open public privacy and security infrastructure, coordinating deployment across Australia, Canada, the United Kingdom, and Convention 108+ jurisdictions.
+Founding the GDTA to serve as an international accelerator for open public privacy and security infrastructure, coordinating deployment across Australia, Canada, the United Kingdom, and Convention 108+ jurisdictions.

 Explore Our Strategy